solog0039/Portfolio-final/README.md

 # 📖 Portfolio: validate contact form <a name="about-project"></a>

-Portfolio: desktop version  project is the desktop version of my portiflio .
+Portfolio: validate contact form of my portiflio .

 ## 🛠 Built With <a name="built-with"></a>